Recreation

 Hardin Ridge Recreation Area Open Open

 Hickory Ridge Fire Tower Open Open Parking is limited.
 Have a plan to visit another site or trail if this site is full.
-If possible plan your visit during non-peak times such as mornings, and weekdays.
-Due to the nature of the tower, social distancing can be challenging.
+We recommend planning your visit during non-peak times such as mornings, and weekdays.

 Hickory Ridge Trail Open Open